 A Rocha is currently seeking volunteers for its work in the following countries:

-A Rocha Canada operates two Field Study Centres.
-Our British Columbia Field Study Centre in South Surrey has recently relocated to Brooksdale Farm, a 38-acre heritage estate located on the Little Campbell River.
-It is roughly 3 kilometres from its estuary on Semiahmoo Bay, which forms part of the Boundary Bay Important Bird Area.
-The property is a 40-minute drive from Vancouver International Airport.
+Our BC Field Study Centre in South Surrey is located at Brooksdale Farm, a 38-acre heritage estate located on the Little Campbell River and a 40-minute drive from Vancouver International Airport.
+It is roughly three kilometres from Semiahmoo Bay, part of the Boundary Bay Important Bird Area.

 The Centre in Southern Manitoba is a 100-acre property located in the Pembina Valley, 30 minutes outside of Morden and Winkler.
-A month-long Raptor survey is held every spring and volunteers with bird monitoring experience are encouraged to participate.
-The Centre is busiest in the summer months when a variety of conservation, education and arts programs are held.
-Both those with interests in these fields and also those with more general interests and skills are encouraged to apply as residential or day volunteers.
+A month-long Raptor survey is held every spring, and volunteers with bird monitoring experience are encouraged to participate.
+The Centre is busiest in July and August when a variety of conservation, education and arts programs are held.
+Those with interests in these fields and with more general interests and skills are encouraged to apply as residential or day volunteers.
 For rates or inquires, email firstname.lastname@example.org

 For specific opportunities, please see A Rocha Canada’s Volunteers at A Rocha page.